Greece Moments Greece Moments

 In the alleys of Agiassos

-The island of Lesvos offers a varied natural landscape.
-Two bays cut deep into the island and make Lesbos appear on the map in the shape of a plane tree leaf.
-Mighty mountain peaks rise from all sides, some of them testimony to long-gone volcanic activity.
-In the extensive forests of the island, the hearts of hikers and mountain bikers beat faster.
+The island of Lesbos offers a diverse natural landscape.
+Two bays cut deep into the island, giving Lesbos the shape of a plane tree leaf on the map.
+Majestic mountain peaks rise up on all sides, some of them evidence of long-past volcanic activity.
+The island’s vast forests are a paradise for hikers and mountain bikers.

 Lesvos landschaft berge wälder lesbos

-The landscape on Lesvos: wooded valleys and barren mountain peaks
+The landscape of Lesvos: forested valleys and barren mountain peaks

-Well prepared and marked hiking trails lead through vineyards, olive groves and along alpine mountain slopes.
-Up-to-date hiking maps are provided free of charge on site, in which the routes, duration and level of difficulty are marked in detail.
+Well-maintained and marked hiking trails lead through vineyards, olive groves, and along alpine mountain slopes.
+Up-to-date hiking maps are provided free of charge on site, detailing route paths, duration, and difficulty levels.

 Across the island by mountain bike

-On a bike trip, we explored the salt lagoons at the Gulf of Kalloni.
-Our tour took us along a beautiful coastal landscape, past anise fields, salt lakes with numerous flamingos and small fishing villages.
+On a cycling excursion, we explored the salt lagoons in the Gulf of Kalloni together with Ioulia and Titos from Lesvos Ride.
+Our tour took us along a beautiful coastal landscape, past anise fields, salt lakes teeming with flamingos, and small fishing villages.

 Lesvos ride mountainbike tour